Thursday, December 22, 2022

 But the important question is not any of these.
 The only important question is: Does G-d favor my new direction?
 Does He will it?
 Will He support this decision?
 All the other questions are not important.
 Really.
 Will I be able to sanctify G-d's name in my new life?
 Will I be able to serve Him as He wants?
 These are the important questions.

 I once asked Hashem in my heart if a certain person will do a certain crucial change.
 Or, more precisely, a change back to where they used to be when I first met them.
-The answer came pretty quickly: That specific person does not leave even a small crack open for Me to get in and guide Him to the new (old) direction.
+The answer came pretty quickly: That specific person does not leave even a small crack open for Me to get in and guide them to the new (old) direction.
 It is in the hands of the person, and G-d is there, waiting for the person to open a small opening, so that He can get in and guide them.
 But they lock all doors... trying to make meaning of the path they're already on, perhaps silencing any nagging doubt or feeling of unsurety.

 This makes me sad, but I have to respect their decision and choice.